 The color, material, and shape are the determining factors of how cool your tent would be so tent selection should be done with great deliberation.

 While considering different tent materials we should know that canvas is the best heat-resistant material.
 But the downside is that the material is quite expensive and heavy while nylon and polyester are affordable and light-weight.

 Most campers choose dark-colored or colorful tents which are not right because dark colors absorb heat.
 Whereas a light-colored tent will work well as light colors deflect heat.

 One of the camping hacks to stay cool is the area where you pitch your camp.
 Setting up camp in a shaded area can bring down the temperature to about 20-30 degrees inside the tent.

 And if your tent is pitched in someplace where sunlight falls directly on it, the heat will be absorbed by the tent and stay in, making the inside of the tent heat up.
-So you should select the camp location that provides you a lot of shade and is away from the sunlight.
+So you should select the camp location that provides you with a lot of shade and is away from the sunlight.

-Pitching your tent in an area where there is plenty of airflows is also a wise step.
+Pitching your tent in an area where there are plenty of airflows is also a wise step.
 While if you set up your tent near any river-side or lake-side then this is also a very good option as it will cool the air and control ventilation.

 3. Using a Reflective Blanket:

 Keeping your tent cool in a place, where there is no shade and you are exposed to direct sunlight, is quite tricky.
 The sun-rays will directly hit the tent, heating it up in no time.

 To avoid this situation the best way to cool your tent is by placing a space blanket over the tent.
 This will keep the interior cool as the blanket will reflect the heat.